0xB4rk3y/Log-Trail/Challenge-Writeup-Template.md

 # Enumeration & Solution

-1- Open the File:
+## 1- Open the File:

- ·Begin by opening the provided .txt file in Notepad.
+· Begin by opening the provided .txt file in Notepad.
 The file's format resembles a Windows Registry export, which is a clue about its content.

-2-Recognize the Format:
+## 2-Recognize the Format:

- ·The file's style indicates it was originally a registry file, so treat it as such.
+· The file's style indicates it was originally a registry file, so treat it as such.
 This hint is reinforced by the challenge's name, "Event Trail," suggesting an association with event logs.

-3-Initial Search:
+## 3-Initial Search:

-·Using Ctrl + F, search for the path       HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Eventlog within the text file.
+· Using Ctrl + F, search for the path       HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Eventlog within the text file.
 This is a common path for event logs in the Windows Registry.

-4-Find the Hint:
+## 4-Find the Hint:

 ·During your search, you will come across a clue flag.
 The clue will indicate that after
      using Ctrl + F, you need to append \hackthebox to your search query.

-5-Modify the Search Query:
+## 5-Modify the Search Query:

-·Update your search to include \hackthebox at the end of the path.
+· Update your search to include \hackthebox at the end of the path.
 For example, search   for HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Eventlog\hackthebox.

-6-Locate the Flag:
+## 6-Locate the Flag:

-·Once you perform the modified search, you should find the flag within the text file.
+· Once you perform the modified search, you should find the flag within the text file.
 This completes the challenge.

 By following these steps, you utilize the provided hints effectively to navigate through the file and uncover the hidden flag.